Hidden Wave Function of Twisted Bilayer Graphene: Flat Band as a Landau Level

 Then since $\det S = 1$ we can invert this matrix at each point of the lattice $\mathbb{C}/\Lambda$.
 This matrix allows to rewrite the Dirac operator as

+With the use of transformation $S$ we managed to remove of the potential $\bar{A}$ from the original Dirac operator $\mathcal{D}$ defined in the equation \eqref{fundeq} but at the cost of introducing two effective magnetic fields.
+We would like to point that the same consideration could be repeated for a holomorphic part of the Hamiltonian $\mathcal{D}^*$ with the same type of arguments and results.

-This shows that in this basis we have just effectively split TBG into two sheets with some magnetic field $B$.
+This shows that in this basis we have just effectively split TBG into two sheets with effective magnetic field $B_1$.
 The magnitude of this field is the same in both sheets, but differs in sign.
-The boundary conditions and the equations indicate, that the equations correspond to the Landau levels studied on the complex tori (see Appendix for the detailed discussion).
-In one layer the magnetic field supports the existence of the wave function, while in the other the magnetic field supports a solution, that has a pole instead of a zero and therefore is not physical.
-Therefore we clearly see that the flat band in the chiral model is a Landau level created by the interlayer interaction.
-An analogous conclusion was derived from the different arguments \cite{ChinesePid}.
+The form of the equations is exactly the same as for Landau level problem on a torus (see Appendix \ref{sec:landau} and \cite{PhysRevB.31.2529} for the detailed discussion).
+Since the matrix $S$ is non-singular, the physical solutions for this auxiliary problem must be finite too.
+In one layer the effective magnetic field support a wave function with a zero, while in the other the solution has a pole and therefore unphysical.
+An analogous conclusion was derived from the different arguments in ref. \cite{ChinesePid}, but in our case we managed to show that our system does split into a sum of two systems with non-zero Chern numbers for a generic potential.

-Now we can turn on an external magnetic field.
-It corresponds to the adding of a component proportional to the identity matrix to the anti-holomorphic connection in the eq. \eqref{tbgEq}.
-This part is not sensitive to the transformation in the eq. \eqref{HatDirac}.
+What is the advantage of representation (\ref{HatDirac})?
+The key feature of this representation is to allows us to easily study the system in a external magnetic field.
+Such external field corresponds to adding an identity matrix to the anti-holomorphic connection in the eq. \eqref{tbgEq}.
+It will not be sensitive to the transformation in the eq. \eqref{HatDirac}.
 Therefore the equation for the zero mode has the following form

+where $\bar{A}_{U(1)}$ is a gauge potential for the external magnetic field that creates magnetic field in the direction perpendicular to the plane of TBG.
+Again, physical solutions of these equations are the one with no singularities.
+We see that we got a simple Landau problem again!
+We dedicate Appendix \ref{sec:landau} for a detailed description of this well-known problem.